myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-24T23:47:12.830Z
+>
+> So, if the previous domain owner continues to have that expired domain handle on AT Protocol, the new domain owner cannot be set up here.
+I don't know much more than this, but the domain may need to be validated on a regular basis 🤔

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-24T23:43:25.171Z
+>
+> I experimented with this a few months ago and it works as a handle on AT Protocol even if the domain expires with the domain set up.
+However, if you try to set up that domain from a new account in this state, it fails

+---

+> Vijay Menon @vsmenon.bsky.social 2023-05-24T15:27:35.076Z
+>
+> Really exciting about this work!
+The Dart code is now compiling to Wasm (with GC extensions).

+Can try a sample here: https://flutterweb-wasm.web.app/#/

+It runs on Chrome Stable and Firefox Nightly - the latter with experimental flags flipped.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-24T15:29:30.863Z
 >
 > Yes, I know!
 But they are relatively very close geographically, and when it comes to Mexico, they are also close to US, although there is a wall.
 There are many Mexican immigrants in US, but it's interesting that the invitation code was not passed to their relatives 🤔